-If you are an outpatient or day patient, you will go home most evenings and weekends.
-If you are an inpatient, you will stay in the hospital or clinic for most of your treatment.
+If you're an outpatient or day patient, you will go home most evenings and weekends.
+If you're an inpatient, you will stay in the hospital or clinic for most of your treatment.

-You will normally receive a range of support as an inpatient.
+You'll normally receive a range of support as an inpatient.
 The staff at the hospital or clinic could include:

 Treatment can include: